 If speeding along smooth tarmac, sprinting along flats, flying down descents and conquering climbs is your thing, then there's nothing like the thrill of road cycling.
 In the market for a women's road bike?
 We're here to help you find the best bike for you.

 - Women's cycling news, reviews, interviews and advice on BikeRadar Women

-If you're looking for a list of suggestions, check out our best women's road bikes of 2018 list of those we tried, tested, reviewed and rated highly.
+If you're looking for a list of suggestions, check out our best women's road bikes list of those we tried, tested, reviewed and rated highly.

 Road cycling is the discipline of choice for those who like speed, distance or both.
 It's also amazing exercise, improving cardiovascular health and getting legs strong, which makes it good cross-training for cyclists from other disciplines, such as mountain biking and BMX.

 Touring is also increasingly popular, and many road bikes can be set up to carry luggage so you can explore the countryside.

 This guide will take you through what to look for when purchasing a woman's road bike, what you'll get for your money, and suggest some great bikes we've tried and tested.

 - Best women's mountain bike: How to choose the right bike for you